Who We Are

 In 2004 Dr. Hilary Cooper, Professor of History and Pedagogy at the University of Cumbria and Dr Jon Nichol of Exeter University’s History Education Centre organized a conference for history educators at Ambleside, Cumbria, in northern England.

 Amazingly, about 40 people from every continent attended what turned out to be, a very exciting conference, the hallmark of which was its friendly atmosphere.
-We decided to meet annually, something we have continued to do ever since.
+We decided to meet next year, something we have continued to do annually ever since.
+Last year we were in Vienna with around 100 delegates; this year we will meet in Amsterdam, the Venice of the North, city of canals, flowers and bicycles.

 HEIRNET, the acronym for the History Educators’ International Research Network reflects several musings, including: